 There are several ways to substitute for oil when making dressings, sauces, and dips.

 To achieve the creamy dressings, raw cashews are absolutely amazing!
-Raw almonds can also be used to add a creaminess to your dressings.
+Raw almonds or walnuts can also be used to add a creaminess to your dressings.
 My Vegan Caesar Dressing is made with cashews, and my Savory Garlic Dressing is made with a base of almonds.

 Nuts are high in fat, so if you’re wanting a lower fat dressing, cannelini beans can be substituted for the nuts.
 The result will not be quite as creamy.